TreesLab/CircMiMi/README.md

  10  |  target_gene    | The miRNA-targeted gene

-And additional columns from the miRNA-target interactions database.
+And additional columns from the miRNA-target interactions database,

  \#   | Column          | Description
 :--: | :-------------: | :----------